 I predict that, as today’s aristocrats age, many of them will undertake their own web legacy projects, and a niche production market will grow at the intersection of art, technology, history and public relations.

-In this new industry of web design for the super rich, the best service providers will surely be on the speed dials of the wealthy.
+In this new industry of website design experts for the super rich, the best service providers will surely be on the speed dials of the wealthy.

 People like Victoria, BC-based super designer Andrew Wilkinson can command $50,000 just to talk to you about a design (Note you can buy his templates for $50 apiece here).
 Ace storyteller Tony Wanless has a service for $35,000 to relax you and talk the content out of you, (but you can probably talk him down to $25,000).